yzdxs/learn-anything/study-plan/readme.md

 # machine learning

-- requires understanding of
+- requires understanding of linear algebra and statistics
-	- linear algebra
-	- statistics

 ## basics